TWUOnline/feedback/README.md

 ## Outcomes

-Participants will be able to
+After completing this course, you will be able to

-1. analyze their current feedback practices;
+1. analyze your current feedback practices;
-2. create new or revise existing learning outcomes appropriate to the academic level of their class;
+2. create new or revise existing learning outcomes appropriate to the academic level of your class;
-3. appraise the degree to which their learning outcomes, learning activities, and assessments are aligned;
+3. appraise the degree to which your learning outcomes, learning activities, and assessments are aligned;
 4. investigate the effects of improved feedback on student engagement and learning outcomes;
 5. implement effective feedback strategies to promote deep learning.